Eyesore123/project-management/README.md

 Functional improvements and additions

+* A settings button on the bottom left corner that open the settings window
+* Buttons for changing the theme color
 * Online status is updated to reflect user actions and it stays in sync between the App and Firestore database using a real-time listener:
    - Online status updates to false when the window is closed
    - Online status updates to true when a user is logged in and opens up the app again after closing it